What’s your worth? How to set rates as an independent pro

 What do you assume about the teacher?

-If you set your price by asking around to get research and info about what most others are charging, and then position yourself as you see fit (based on experience, years of studies, your niche market, how in demand you are, etc.) you’re not alone!
-We all do it.
+If you set your price by asking what others around you are charging, and then position yourself as you see fit (based on experience, years of studies, your niche market, how in demand you are, etc.) you’re not alone!
+We all have done it.

 If we pull back the covers tho, that is a POSITIONING exercise more than a PRICING exercise.

-What it does NOT take into account are some key financial objectives for your business as a working independent fitness and wellness professional.
+What this does NOT take into account are key financial objectives for your business as a working independent fitness and wellness professional.
 How much money do you want to make this year?
-How many hours will you be working?
-What are your expenses?
-What’s the cost of providing a session?
-How much will you need to spend on acquiring clients, technology stack, billing software, continuing education, fitness studio rental, etc. The problem with ONLY asking around to see what others are charging is you likely DON’T know all of the other relevant data that informs their holistic financial picture, let alone what’s on their 1040 tax return.
+How many hours can you work?
+What’s the cost of providing a session: marketing to acquire clients, a technology stack, billing software, continuing education, fitness studio rental, etc. The problem with ONLY using around what others charge is you DON’T know all relevant data that informs their situation, let alone what’s on their tax return.

 So, what’s a better way?
 What should independent fitness and wellness pros do to set their rates?